biocatiit/website/content/scihi/2017_sosnick_highlight.rst

 researchers have concluded that IDP parts interact more strongly with each other than with their surroundings, leading to more collapsed structures.

-The results in this study, obtained by Clark, Sosnick, and their colleagues using APS highbrightness x-rays at the Biophysics Collaborative Access Team 18-ID beamline, shed new light on the controversy between the two research methods, Clark noted.
+The results in this study, obtained by Clark, Sosnick, and their colleagues using APS high brightness x-rays at the Biophysics Collaborative Access Team 18-ID beamline, shed new light on the controversy between the two research methods, Clark noted.
 (The APS is an Office of Science user facility.)
 Their SAXS analysis method shows that the floppy structures of IDPs are